matplotlib/matplotlib/doc/users/gridspec.rst

   gs1 = gridspec.GridSpec(3, 3)
   gs1.update(left=0.05, right=0.48, wspace=0.05)

-This is similar to *subplots_adjust*, but it only affects the subplots that are created from the given GridSpec.
+This is similar to :func:`~matplotlib.pyplot.subplots_adjust`, but it only affects the subplots that are created from the given GridSpec.

 The code below ::